LoganCarter08/Localized-Twitch-Bot/README.md

 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=XNUJQACTEAUR8)

+### Current Capabilities
+1. Hardcoded bits for buttons to allow for chat to cheer bits to press buttons on your keyboard or mouse to manipulate your game

+### Planned Capabilities
+1. Have a menu to allow for easy bits for buttons configuration
+2. Include quick swappable configurations in aforementioned menu
+3. Allow for a free button pressing menu to allow chat to "play" games.
+Think of Twitch Plays Pokemon
+4. Customizable text to speech options with easy to use menu
+5. Menu to allow for simple chat commands
+6. Support for watch time and (maybe) follow time
+7. Allow login with twitch account instead of OAuth

 ### Usage:
 1. Download latest release in the release menu (will link once one is up, if you are reading this you're too early)